 Since the introduction of the UK Blood Safety and Quality Regulations, the correct storage of red blood cells and other blood products such as plasma and platelets has been heavily regulated.
-This is why all refrigerators, freezers and incubators that store blood products like red cells, plasma and platelets have to be fitted with a number of features, must be temperature mapped and have annual UKAS calibration.
+This is why all refrigerators, freezers and incubators that store blood products like red cells, plasma and platelets have to be fitted with a number of features, must be temperature mapped, regular maintenance and have annual UKAS calibration.
 They are also, under EU rulings, classed as ‘borderline medical devices’.
 This means any new blood refrigerator; plasma freezer or platelet incubator or agitator should come from a manufacturer that holds ISO 13485 so their products are designed and manufactured in compliance with EU Directive 93/42/EC (class IIa).

 ISO 13485 is, like ISO 9001, a statement of quality and even more importantly traceability, a bit like GMP is for pharmaceuticals.
 It means that the manufacturer of the equipment can trace every component back to source in the finished product and be able to attest to it’s quality and safety.
 It also means that there is a process in place to ensure that quality is maintained at all times through robust processes and testing.
 An important consideration when that piece of equipment is storing expensive and essential blood products required for life saving treatments.